 - 6.1 There is a requirement within the proposed Measure that reports will be produced as part of the requirements of reporting on the due regard duty.
 The first of these reports will be required on or before January 2013.
-This date will allow us to provide evidence of how the implementation of the duty and the scheme has developed in the first six months of operation. - 6.2 The next set of UNCRC Committee Concluding Observations in relation to the UK state party is expected towards the end of 2014.
-These will trigger a review of the scheme with the second scheme including an action plan for Wales setting out, inter alia, how the Welsh Assembly Government proposes to respond to issues highlighted by the Committee.
+This will provide evidence of how Welsh Ministers have complied with the due regard duty during the first 6-8 months of its application. - 6.2 The next set of UNCRC Committee Concluding Observations in relation to the UK state party is expected towards the end of 2014.
+These are likely to trigger consideration of whether a revision of the scheme is required.
+Consideration of whether a revision of the scheme is required must take place within the six month period following the UN Committee making suggestions or recommendations in response to a report from the UK state party on its progress towards implementing the rights in the UNCRC.
+The UNCRC Committee's concluding observations of its examination of the UK State Party normally contain suggestions and recommendations.